artlogic/jscn/README.md

 Why?
 ----

 I really like JSON, but it doesn't have comments or multiline/raw strings (and can be error-prone to write).
-On top of that, it's not much fun to read.
+It could be nicer to read.

 Data Type Extensions
 --------------------